 Heaven in Mexico or pure Paradise, where you can relax and be calm.
 Bacalar Lagoon is known as the lagoon of 7 colors and those colors are all shades of blue.
 Impressive nature, quiet mornings, and eco villas; and it is not full of tourists.
 Still hidden paradise which a lot of people do not know yet.

 We slept in Villas Ecotucan.
 What a nice place to stay.
 Later I regret we did not stay one more night.
 We had also free breakfast (first time I ate scrambled eggs with cactus; yummy!) and we rented kayaks for the morning.

 HOW ECO VILLAS WORK?

 When you come to the villas and if you have a lot of baggage, you can borrow a wheelbarrow from the parking.
 This helps you to bring the luggage to your villa.
-Villas are natural with no wi-fi, no plug-ins and 100% solar-powered electricity.
+Villas are natural with no wi-fi, no plug-ins, and 100% solar-powered electricity.
 We did not have hot water.
-I can say water in lagoon was warmer than in the bathroom.
-Each cabin is bright, spacious, comfortable, beautifully decorated in traditional Mexican colours and surrounded by its own private plantings and flowers.
+I can say water in the lagoon was warmer than in the bathroom.
+Each cabin is bright, spacious, comfortable, beautifully decorated in traditional Mexican colors, and surrounded by its own private plantings and flowers.

 WHERE TO EAT?